Gwynedd: History

+Geography

+Gwynedd is a mountainous county.
+It contains the majority of Snowdonia, or Eryri, a large upland area that stretches the length of the county from its northern coast to the River Dyfi in the south.
+The northern part, shared with Conwy County Borough, contains all 15 mountains in Wales with a height of over 3000. ft.
+They are part of the Snowdon, Glyderau, and Carneddau ranges and include Snowdon, or Yr Wyddfa, which at 3560. ft is Wales' highest mountain.
+The lower Moelwynion range and Moel Hebog and Cnicht massifs lie immediately to the south, and further south again are the Rhinogydd range, the Cadair Idris, Arenig, and Aran massifs, and the Dyfi Hills.
+The mountains enclose several lakes and reservoirs, and the largest lake in Wales, Llyn Tegid, lies in the east.

+Snowdonia is fringed to the north west by Arfon, an undulating coastal plain separated from Anglesey by the Menai Strait.
+Its landscape is characterised by pastoral fields which gradually give way to the Snowdonia uplands.
+To the south-west lies Llŷn, a large peninsula that projects into the Irish Sea.
+Its northern coast is rugged, and the three peaks of Yr Eifl are prominent.
+A number of islands lie off the south coast, including Bardsey.

+Llŷn defines the western edge of Tremadog Bay, the northern part of the larger Cardigan Bay.
+The bay is backed by lowlands, which in the west form a broad pastoral area.
+In the north-west corner the rivers Glaslyn and Dwyryd discharge into a wide, shared estuary, and beyond is a narrow coastal strip that runs south to the estuary of the Mawddach It is characterised by dune systems that soon give way to the hills of the Rhinogydd range.
+Further south, the area around the Dysynni and Dyfi estuaries is also lowland, separated from that to the north by the Cadair Idris massif.

 Economy

 The county has a mixed economy.
 An important part of the economy is based on tourism: many visitors are attracted by the many beaches and the mountains.
 A significant part of the county lies within the Snowdonia National Park, which extends from the north coast down to the district of Meirionnydd in the south.
 But tourism provides seasonal employment and thus there is a shortage of jobs in the winter.

 Agriculture is less important than in the past, especially in terms of the number of people who earn their living on the land, but it remains an important element of the economy.

 The most important of the traditional industries is the slate industry, but these days only a small percentage of workers earn their living in the slate quarries.

 Industries which have developed more recently include TV and sound studios: the record company Sain has its HQ in the county.

 The education sector is also very important for the local economy, including Bangor University and Further Education colleges, Coleg Meirion-Dwyfor and Coleg Menai, both now part of Grŵp Llandrillo Menai.